palladius/pulumi/examples/python-gcp-cloudbuild-auto-trigger/Pulumi.README.md

 * make this a reusable module.
 * Use GCP for secrets management (`KMS` or `GCS`) as promised to cstanger@
+* Looks like Chris is impressed by this REAMDE.

 # More pointers